rettichschnidi/acerc11xdrv/PROTOCOL.md

 Under Windows the user can install this drivers at this point.

-The presented USB id is: 1de1:1101
+The presented USB id in this mode is: 1de1:1101

 Change To Beamer Mode
 =====================
-Under Windows the driver will send a special command to the C110 when it registers itself as mass storage device.
-The C110 will then change to the "beamer" mode.
+Under Windows the driver will send a special command to the projector when it registers itself as mass storage device.
+The projector will then change to the "beamer" mode.

 Under Linux we can achieve this with the following command (usb_modeswitch required, current version of usb_modeswitch already comes with this udev-rule):